 Participants are charged a fee for services based on a sliding scale that measures income and the number of dependents.
 All participants are expected to pay for treatment every week.

 For more information, please contact the Drug Court Treatment Program at (954) 497-3610.

 Frequently Asked Questions

-What hour the days and hours for treatment?
+What are the days and hours for treatment?

 What number do I call to see if my color was called to submit a drug test?

-Participants must call 1-866-460-0525 daily Monday through Friday to see if they are required to submit a drug test.
+- Participants must call 1 (866) 460-0525 daily Monday through Friday to determine if they must submit to drug testing.

 How often am I required to submit a drug test?

-BSO Drug Court utilizes a random drug testing system.
-All participants are required to submit at least 1 drug test weekly, but may be required to submit daily.
+- BSO Drug Court utilizes a random drug testing system.
+All participants must submit to at least two (2) drug tests weekly but may be required to submit daily.